Lazy Daisy Cake

 • Shredded Coconut – Look for coconut in the baking aisle.
 My preferred brand is Baker’s Angel Flake.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Rich and Buttery Lazy Daisy Cake
+How to Make Lazy Daisy Cake

 1. Place an oven rack in the middle position and heat the oven to 350 degrees.
 Grease and flour a 9×13 inch baking pan or glass baking dish.